Behind The Scenes

 I hope you enjoy exploring Sheltie Planet.
 This blog is actually not all about Howard and Piper, despite what they claim.
 This site is about Shetland Sheepdogs everywhere.

-Be sure to join our Sheltie forum and share your own photos and stories, as well as ask and answer questions about this wonderful dog breed.
+Be sure to join our friendly Sheltie Forum and share your own photos and stories, as well as ask and answer questions about this wonderful dog breed.

 For a whole bunch of Howard and Piper photos, check out our Flickr Album.
 Just in case you are as madly in love with them as I am.